dynamsoft-docs/barcode-reader-docs/performance/speed.md

 **Recommendation**

 * For interactive scenarios (reading from a video input), use `LM_SCAN_DIRECTLY` followed by `LM_CONNECTED_BLOCKS`.
 * For still image reading, use a mode based on the target barcode types then add `LM_CONNECTED_BLOCKS` as the back-up mode or set `LM_CONNECTED_BLOCKS` as the first mode followed by a mode for that specific type.
-Read more on which mode is better for which barcode types and how to tune up a mode at [Elevate the barcode zone localization](#elevate-the-barcode-zone-localization).
+Read more on which mode is better for which barcode types and how to tune up a mode at [Elevate the localization](#localize-the-barcode-zones-elevate-the-localization).

 ### Configure the last decoding process with DeblurModes